 - 14.1.
-The Scrutiny Committee be recommended to consider and comment on the report: - 14.2.
-The Scrutiny Committee note that the Cabinet/Council Meeting will be requested to agree to the following recommendations:- - 14.2.1.
+The Council be recommended to consider and approve the report as recommended by the Cabinet due to the recommendation for establishment of Joint Committees. - 14.2.
+The Council are requested to agree to the following recommendations:- - 14.2.1.
 Note the progress of the Greater Manchester Clean Air Plan; - 14.2.2.
 Note the next steps for the development of the Clean Air Plan and Minimum Licensing Standards, listed at Section 12; - 14.2.3.
 Note the distribution of Bus Retrofit funding commenced in December 2020; - 14.2.4.
 Note that Government ministers have agreed to consider extending Greater Manchester's Clean Air Zone (CAZ) charges to the sections of the A628/A57 which form part of the Strategic Road Network, within the proposed CAZ boundary, subject to the outcomes of an assessment, which is expected to be completed by early 2021; - 14.2.5.
 Note that the GM Clean Air Plan is required to take action tackle nitrogen dioxide exceedances until compliance with the legal limits has been demonstrated and that the nearer term influence of COVID-19 on air quality is not expected to lead to sufficiently long term reductions in pollution such that the exceedances of the legal limits of nitrogen dioxide will not occur without implementing a Clean Air Zone; - 14.2.6.
 Note that the GM CAP final plan will be brought forward for decision makers as soon as is reasonably practicable and no later than summer 2021;